When Can We Travel To Bali In 2021?

 Travellers must present proof of medical insurance guaranteeing that the provider can cover treatment for Covid.

 Those entering Indonesia must download and register with the Indonesia Health Alert Card (eHAC) app.
 This is mandatory as part of the effort to detect, prevent and control public health through points of entry to Indonesia.

 RESTRICTIONS & OPEN TOURIST ATTRACTIONS

-Tourist attractions and beaches are gradually reopening in Bali, and a decent amount of restaurants, bars and hotels have open doors.
-However each region is subject to Covid restrictions including curfews depending on case numbers.
+Tourist attractions and beaches are gradually reopening in Bali, and restaurants, bars and hotels have opened doors.
+Each region is subject to restrictions including curfews depending on case numbers.
 All citizens and visitors are encouraged to follow social distancing guidelines including mask wearing and social distancing.

 Each country has different restrictions for travellers arriving from abroad.
 For information relevant to your situation, keep up to date with local government announcements.

-Like many countries, Indonesia, and Bali in particular, is eager reopen to tourists, but the government is controlling borders to ensure the health and safety of citizens.
-Due to the narrow entry criteria, travelling to Bali is currently not possible for tourism right now.
+Like many countries, Indonesia, and Bali in particular, is eager reopen, but the government is reopening slowly to ensure the safety of citizens.

 NOTE: This information is of a general nature and restrictions are subject to change, so keep in touch with the latest official advice from your local government and Indonesian authorities.